knmnyn/hugo-blox/content/tour/index.md

           position: center
           color: '#555'
       - title: Our group social events in this July
-        content: 'We had a fun BBQ at Yajing's condo!'
+        content: "We had a fun BBQ at Yajing's condo!"
         align: right
         background:
           image: